Qazalin/tinygrad/extra/viz/README.md

 Flags: VIZ=-1 to only save the trace to a file, VIZ=1 also launches a web server.

 1. Set VIZ to -1 to save the trace.
 2. Use `extra/viz/cli.py` to inspect the trace files.
+Remember to add --no-color for pruning ANSI color codes.

 ## Inspect runtime profiling

 Use `extra/viz/cli.py --profile` to list all sources.

-List top slowest kernels on a source: `--profile -s "AMD"` List samples of a kernel on a source: `--profile -s "AMD" -i E_3 | head 4`
+List top slowest kernels on a source (aggregate view): `--profile -s "AMD" --format aggregate` List runtime samples in event order: `--profile -s "AMD" --format runtime` List runtime samples for one kernel: `--profile -s "AMD" --format runtime -i E_3`

-Use DEBUG=3 (include AST) and DEBUG=4 (include source) to print more information about each kernel in the list.
+Use `--debug 3` (include AST) and `--debug 4` (include source) to replay DEBUG output from the same trace data (no re tracing required!)

+Use `--export-json` to export either view as JSON.

 ## Inspect codegen and PatternMatcher